 Franchise legal advice | Legal issues in franchising in India | Lawyers for franchise in India

-Franchising refers to the business model whereby one entity (the franchiser) grants an independent operator the right to use the franchisers business methods and practices and can include the right to distribute products manufactured by the franchiser, use the franchisers trade marks and obtain training and other support such as international and national advertising.
+Franchising refers to the business model whereby one entity (the franchisor) grants an independent operator(s) the right to use the franchisors business methods and practices and can include the right to distribute products manufactured by the franchisor, use the franchisors trade marks and obtain training and other support such as international and national advertising.
 Such agreements are often for a long period with early termination by either party usually incurring serious penalties.
 The franchise model has become a popular method for overseas companies seeking to enter the Indian market whilst retaining control over their brand.
 It is also popular with Indian businesses seeking to expand domestically and regionally.

 Domestic, international businesses and brands looking to enter and expand into the Indian retail market, and potential franchisees looking to acquire a franchise interest seek franchise legal advice on legal issues concerning franchising in India.
 Agency and franchising lawyers at Legaleye Associates have vast experience acting as franchise counsel, franchise lawyers, advising on franchise law and providing regular franchise related legal advice and assistance throughout India.
 Our agency and franchising lawyers provide franchise advice, opportunity reviews, due diligence and exhaustive franchise dispute assistance.